 Pour over kettles, sometimes called gooseneck kettles, are a tool for manual brewing that you don’t necessarily need, but one that you’ll totally regret not having.

 It’s sort of like buying a box of salt instead of having a shaker.
 You can go into the cabinet, get out the box, open it up, reach in for a pinch of salt, and try to evenly distribute it over your plate of food, but wouldn’t it just be easier to have a displayable shaker on the kitchen table?

-Let’s take it back a step and talk about pour over brewing first, though, especially for those who aren’t totally familiar with why it might be the best way to make a cup of joe.
+Before we take a look at the best gooseneck kettles, let’s take it back a step and talk about pour over brewing first, though, especially for those who aren’t totally familiar with why it might be the best way to make a cup of joe.

 I mean, it’s an excellent question.
 Pour over brewing is an entirely manual process.
 Typically, the brewer will use either an individual cup, a thermos, or a carafe attached to a pour over brewer (which is different from the kettle).